Azure/Ignite2019_IaC_pre-day_docs/Terraform/03 - Helpers/Guide.md

 You can also review the complete code we have created for this section in the [Code folder](https://github.com/Azure/Ignite2019_IaC_pre-day_docs/tree/master/Terraform/03%20-%20Helpers/code).

-Congratulations, you have just secured your infrastructure and learnt to use iterators and helpers to to it for maintainability and scalability in the future!
+Congratulations, you have just secured your infrastructure and learnt to use iterators and helpers to prepare it for maintainability and scalability in the future!
 In the next section, you will learn how to further secure your infrastructure using Azure Key Vault.